Andreater/NeuroPGx/README.md

 Sample2 |CYP2D6 |rs1065852 |G/G     |
 Sample2 |CYP3A5 |rs10264272|C/T     |

 Please note that we used only one SNP for each Gene to simplify the provided example.
-You can find a complete list of examples in the [samples](https://github.com/Andreater/NeuroPGx/tree/main/data/samples) folder.
+You can find a complete set of examples in the [samples](https://github.com/Andreater/NeuroPGx/tree/main/data/samples) folder.

+## How to use
+NeuroPGx is an open-source platform-independent browser-based interface for pharmacogenomics in R. The application is based on the Shiny package and can be run locally or on a server.
+If you want to run NeuroPGx locally you should install the latest version of [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/), download the entire repository and then run <i>app.R</i>.
+Please use the [issue tracker](https://github.com/Andreater/NeuroPGx/issues) on GitHub to suggest enhancements or report problems.

 ## License